Cacti/documentation/Plugin-Guidelines.md

 This section will help the Cacti plugin developer structure their plugins.
 However, the best way to create a plugin is to borrow someone elses.
-There are Cacti plugin examples on [Cactis GitHub page](https://github.com/Cacti) and you can find them all over GitHub just by searching.
+There are Cacti plugin examples on [Cacti's GitHub page](https://github.com/Cacti) and you can find them all over GitHub just by searching.

 ## Plugin Creation